wp-plugins/wp-sms/readme.txt

 = 2.3 =
 * Added: Tabs option in setting page.
-* Added: Notification SMS when registering a new user.
+* Added: Notification SMS when registering a new username.
 * Added: Notification SMS when get new comment.
-* Added: Notification SMS when user login.
+* Added: Notification SMS when username login.
 * Added: Text format to published new post notification.
 * Added: MP Panel Webservice.
 * Added: Mediana Webservice.